January 8th, 2024

 Aim for 7-8 hours of uninterrupted, quality rest each night.
 During sleep, your body rebuilds the muscles you have worked during strength training, leading to an increase in your lean mass.
 On the flip side, too little sleep may cause you to crave sugars and carbohydrates.

 For the reasons above, we always speak to our clients about body image as part of their overall picture of health and wellness.
 If you’d like to talk through your goals – and how we can help you reach them – book your free assessment and first workout here.
+We train clients in several locations – including Toronto, Ottawa, London, Hamilton and Collingwood.
+Not in those service areas?
+We also train offer virtual personal training.
 We’d be delighted to help you!